-Eagles Mediation & Counselling Centre Ltd (EMCC) (UEN: S97SS0164E) is a full member of the National Council of Social Service, and a charity approved as an Institution of a Public Character.
+Eagles Mediation & Counselling Centre Ltd (EMCC) UEN 201904577Z is a full member of the National Council of Social Service, and a registered charity approved as an Institution of Public Character (IPC).

 Since our establishment in 1997, we have endeavoured to strengthen mental health and bring hope to broken relationships.
 We believe the Singaporean society at large benefits from the development of mentally resilient individuals, strong marriages, and healthy families.